 The English Setter is a large size breed with a fine, glossy coat and feathering.
 Formerly a working breed but now usually a handsome companion dog.
-Ideally he needs to live in a house with a garden and should have plenty of exercise, including opportunites to run free.
+Ideally he needs to live in a house with a garden and should have plenty of exercise, including opportunities to run free.
 His coat will need daily grooming to keep it at its best.

 Inbreeding Coefficient - COI